Fujifilm X20 vs Sony RX100

 |Sony RX100 III« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 III|

 It is notable that the X20 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the X20 and the RX100 have been discontinued, but can regularly be found used on eBay.
 The RX100 was replaced by the Sony RX100 II, while the X20 was followed by the Fujifilm X30.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 Review summary: Fujifilm X20 vs Sony RX100

-So how do things add up?
+So what conclusions can be drawn?
 Is the Fujifilm X20 better than the Sony RX100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.